 The use of AI is allowed, except during the quizzes and exams.
-For example, looking at ChatGPT, in my experience it can correctly solve some of the homework and exam problems in PHY 251.
-More importantly, it can also give a nice verbal explanation, outlining the basic steps to the solution.
-That can be very helpful to students.
-For some other problems ChatGPT makes mistakes.
-It still gives nice - looking explanations, that are incorrect.
-However, discovering the error in ChatGPT's reasoning is also very educational.
+For example, looking at ChatGPT, in my experience it can correctly approach many of the homework and exam problems in PHY 251.
+It also gives a nice verbal explanation, outlining the basic steps to the solution.
+It acts a little bit like a private tutor.

+For some problems ChatGPT makes mistakes.
+It still gives a nice - looking explanation, that is incorrect.
+If you follow ChatGPT's advice, and WebAssign flags your solution as incorrect, you should try to figure out the source of the mistake.
+Discovering the error in ChatGPT's reasoning is also very educational.